Carlos Bea

-Carlos Tiburcio Bea (born April 18, 1934) is a Spanish-born American judge and lawyer.
+Carlos Tiburcio Bea (born April 18, 1934) is an American judge and lawyer.
 He is a senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
 He was appointed to that court by President George W. Bush in 2003 to replace Judge Charles Edward Wiggins.

 Biography

 Bea was born in San Sebastian, Spain and emigrated with his family in 1939 to Cuba.
 While present under a non-immigrant visa, he studied at Stanford University and received his Bachelor of Arts degree there in 1956.
 He joined Delta Tau Delta International Fraternity while at Stanford.
 In 1952, Bea represented Cuba as a member of the country's basketball team in the Helsinki Olympics.
 Upon his return, he was put into deportation proceedings for allegedly avoiding the draft.
 Bea suggested to the immigration judge that he be drafted to cure the apparent violation, but the judge refused as the Korean War had already ended.
 Bea won his appeal at the Board of Immigration Appeals, opining that the lower court had abused its discretion.
 After having his residency reinstated and accumulating the requisite physical presence, Bea petitioned for and became a naturalized citizen in 1959.
 He attended Stanford Law School and received his Juris Doctor in 1958.
 He was in private practice in California after that, but in 1990 he became a trial judge on the San Francisco County Superior Court.
 He served there until his appointment to the Ninth Circuit in 2003.